Francisco Lindor: 2018

 Lindor won the first two AL Player of the Week Awards of his career in consecutive weeks of May 6 and 13, 2018.
-For the week of May 6, he led MLB with 17 hits, 11 runs scored and 33 total bases over eight games.
-He also batted .426, four doubles, and four home runs.
-However, he committed critical errors on consecutive dates that led to losses versus the Yankees in both games.
+For the week of May 6, he led MLB with 17 hits, 11 runs scored, and 33 total bases over eight games.
+He also batted .426 with four doubles and four home runs.
+However, he committed critical errors on consecutive dates that led to losses against the New York Yankees in both games.
 The following week, he hit four home runs and five RBI.
-In the May 12 game versus Kansas City, Lindor both homered and doubled twice.
-On June 1, he again homered twice and doubled twice versus Minnesota, including hitting the game-winning home run in the eighth inning.
-He became the fourth major leaguer in history to produce at least two doubles and two home runs in a single game twice in one season, following Rafael Palmeiro (1993), Jim Edmonds (2003), and Adrián Beltré (2007).
+In the May 12 game versus the Kansas City Royals, Lindor both homered and doubled twice.
+On June 1, he again homered twice and doubled twice versus the Minnesota Twins, including hitting the game-winning home run in the eighth inning.
+He became the fourth player in history to produce at least two doubles and two home runs in a single game twice in one season, following Rafael Palmeiro (1993), Jim Edmonds (2003), and Adrián Beltré (2007).
 Due to his tremendous month of May, Lindor was named AL Player of the Month.
 He led all players with 44 hits and 27 runs scored.
 His .373 batting average was third and his 1.169 OPS was placed fourth among all players in at least 100 plate appearances.

-Lindor collected three hits and four runs scored, including a home run, on July 1 versus Oakland.
+Lindor collected three hits and four runs scored including a home run, on July 1 against the Oakland Athletics.
 On July 2, he homered twice, including a grand slam and another for three runs, for a career-high seven RBI to power a 9–3 victory over the Royals.
-He became the second shortstop in the franchise history to drive in seven runs in a game, following Chico Carrasquel versus the Kansas City Athletics on April 26, 1956.
-In 2018, Lindor was selected to the 2018 All-Star Game, his third consecutive All-Star appearance.
-On July 10, Lindor scored his 80th run before the All-Star Break, thus breaking the record for most by a Puerto Rican MLB player which was previously 79 runs in 1996 by Edgar Martínez.
-On August 8, 2018 Lindor hit a 3 run walk-off home run in the 9th inning versus the Minnesota Twins for a 5–2 victory.
-For the season, he batted .277 and was 3rd in the league in power-speed number (30.2), winning the Silver Slugger award in consecutive years.
+He became the second shortstop in the franchise history to drive in seven runs in a game, following Chico Carrasquel against the Kansas City Athletics on April 26, 1956.
+On July 9, Lindor was selected to the 2018 All-Star Game, his third consecutive All-Star appearance.
+On July 10, Lindor scored his 80th run before the All-Star break, thus breaking the record for most by a Puerto Rican MLB player which was previously 79 runs in 1996 by Edgar Martínez.
+On August 8, Lindor hit a three-run walk-off home run in the 9th inning versus the Minnesota Twins for a 5–2 victory.
+For the season, he batted .277 and was 3rd in the league in power–speed number (30.2), winning the Silver Slugger Award in consecutive years.

-Lindor was the lone offensive spark for the Indians in the ALDS, batting .364 with 2 home runs, but the Indians were swept in 3 games by the Astros.
+Lindor was the lone offensive spark for the Indians in the 2018 AL Division Series, batting .364 with 2 home runs, but the Indians were swept in 3 games by the Houston Astros.
 Outside of Lindor, the rest of the team batted .144 in the three-game sweep and bowed out of the playoffs in the first round for the second year in a row.

 2019

-In 2019, Lindor was again an All-Star and won his second Gold Glove Award at shortstop.
-He finished fifteenth in MVP voting.